Inclusion and Welfare Team

 Miss Minnett: SENDCO

-Miss Minnett is our SENDCO and Child In Care Coordinator, she ensures that Care plans across the school and case studies for key children are written and kept updated.
-In her SENCo role she is responsible for coaching teachers in key strategies to enable progress and success for our SEND children.
+Miss Minnett is our SENDCO and Child In Care Coordinator, ensuring that care plans across the school and case studies for key children are written and kept updated.
+In her SENDCO role she is responsible for coaching teachers in key strategies to enable progress and success for our SEND children.
 She assists the class teachers in their provision maps, ensures the SEND provision in classes is of a high quality, writes EHC Plans, and screens and assesses SEND children.
 Miss Minnett liaises regularly with Miss Pellant and passes on information for any referrals that need completing.

 Mrs Buckett: Mrs Buckett- EAL specialist, Teaching Assistant.